JalilAbdallah/hrm-backend/app/cases-api.md

 }
 ```
 **Field Descriptions:**
-*   `violation_type`: Filter by a specific type or a comma-separated list of violation types.
+*   `violation_types`: Filter by a specific type or a comma-separated list of violation types.
 If multiple types are provided, cases matching all of them will be returned.
+*   `status`: Filter by case status (e.g., "open", "closed", "under_investigation").
 *   `country`: Filter by the country where the case occurred.
 *   `region`: Filter by the region within the country.
+*   `priority`: Filter by case priority level (e.g., "low", "medium", "high").
+*   `search`: Search term for case title or description.
 *   `date_from`: Start date for filtering cases by their creation date.
 *   `date_to`: End date for filtering cases by their creation date.
 *   `skip`: Number of records to skip (for pagination).